Oi Gente!!

 I was just thinking about some green soup for lunch and here I found your recipe.
 Making it right now.
 Thanks for sharing.

 Can you believe that I have never tried collard greens??
 It is probably because it is not a flavour you see in Canada much.
-Now that I moved to the US, I have got to try it!!
+Now that I moved to the US, I tried it and loved it!!
+Love this soup!
+Thanks

 This looks like such a comforting dish.
 I love that smokey flavor and adore collard greens – making this for my fam this week!